redhat-developer/intellij-openshift-connector/README.md

 ## Commands and features

-`OpenShift Connector` supports a number of commands & actions for interacting with OpenShift clusters; these are accessible via the context menu.
+`OpenShift Toolkit` supports a number of commands & actions for interacting with OpenShift clusters; these are accessible via the context menu.

 ### General Commands